pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 like a ... hub for code
 {{< /blockquote >}}

-I know the tweet was a joke but I can't wait for what you vibe coders will come up with next.
+I know, I know.
+This tweet was a joke.
+But I can't wait for what you vibe coders will come up with next!

 ## Installing Git